Let’s explore how a better KYC tool can make things easier for your users while reducing fraud and helping with

 Since anyone working in your vertical should have the same KYC risk assessment requirements, it’s all about implementing them in a smart way, for instance by using dynamic friction.

 The process lets you onboard users as soon as possible using what we’ll call light KYC process only, that is by filling out the most basic user profiles.

-But even single data points such as an email address or phone number can already help flag potential risk and boost your anti money laundering efforts.
+But even single data points such as an email lookup or phone number can already help flag potential risk and boost your anti money laundering efforts.
 You don’t have to go into a full identity check here, because SEON’s Email module, for instance, could reveal if: